-Magnesium for obesity is a helpful and beneficial mineral.
+Magnesium for obesity is a beneficial mineral.
 The research shows that metabolic reactions in the body require vitamins and minerals.
 They work as cofactors for many enzyme systems.

-Scientists found out that magnesium influences genes expression.
-It means that when magnesium sufficient, obesity genes do not make progress and stay still.
+Scientists found out that magnesium influences gene expression.
+When magnesium is sufficient, obesity genes do not make progress and stay still.

-Abdominal obesity influenced by magnesium.
+Abdominal obesity is influenced by magnesium.
 The belly fat correlates with magnesium deficiency.

-When magnesium is deficient, the mineral does not help the cell accept glucose was coming in.
-Cells which do not respond to insulin and do not open for glucose to come in are called insulin resistant.
-Glucose levels rise in the blood, and more and more insulin produced.
+When magnesium is deficient, the mineral does not help the cell accept glucose coming in.
+Cells that do not respond to insulin and do not open for glucose to go in are insulin resistant.
+Glucose levels rise in the blood, and more and more insulin is produced.

-Dr. Carolyn Dean points out the research from The Magnesium Factor made by authors Seelig and Rosanoff.
-It shows that half of the insulin in the bloodstream pointed at the abdominal tissue.
-When people are on the refined sugar diet, the abdominal girth becomes more prominent processing more insulin.
+Dr. Carolyn Dean points out the research from The Magnesium Factor by authors Seelig and Rosanoff.
+It shows that half of the insulin in the bloodstream is pointed at the abdominal tissue.
+When people are on a refined sugar diet, the abdominal circumference becomes more prominent, processing more insulin.

-I did not meet anybody who would carry extra weight and would be on a diet as the rabbit or horse.
-I mean that these guys do not consume soda drinks and do not like fast food.
-The processed food and sugary beverages harm the body, stripping away minerals because of sugar metabolism.
+I did not meet anybody who would carry extra weight and be on a diet like a rabbit or horse.
+These guys do not consume soda drinks and do not like fast food.
+Processed food and sugary beverages harm the body, stripping away minerals from sugar metabolism.

 Magnesium deficiency is associated with chronic inflammation.
 Conditions related to obesity, such as diabetes mellitus, hypertension, and osteoporosis, contain symptoms of inflammation.

 You see how everything is connected.
-The lack of magnesium in the body triggers obesity which is followed by chronic disorders.
-The poor diet, such as processed food and soda drinks, do not have minerals and vitamins.
+The lack of magnesium in the body triggers obesity, followed by chronic disorders.
+A poor diet, such as processed food and soda drinks, does not have minerals and vitamins.
 These foods stripe magnesium too.
-The body, deficient in nutrients cannot perform well.
+The body, deficient in nutrients, cannot perform well.

-It is a vicious cycle which can be stopped changing lifestyle and diet.
+It is a vicious cycle that can be stopped by changing lifestyle and diet.